mad0907/aegisRag/README.md

 ## Further reading

-- [`/doc`](./doc) — architecture, ADRs, deployment guide, security/threat model, production-readiness
+- [`/doc`](./doc) — architecture, ADRs, deployment guide, security/threat model, cloud reference
-  gap (once authored)
+  architecture, production-readiness gap — all written, see the Status table above
 - The full design doc (six-plane architecture, agent design, guardrails, human-in-the-loop, fallback chains, hash-chain audit logging, the feedback/error-taxonomy loop, cloud reference architecture, fresher-vs-senior notes per component) — ask for the link if you don't have it bookmarked.
+- **Walkthrough deck** — 14 slides covering the name/positioning, architecture, the live-verified
+  ingestion/agent/answer numbers, trust & governance, observability, evaluation, the fresher-vs-senior framing, and the honest built-vs-documented status: https://claude.ai/artifact/BziJxaSaFQskjZe3nre3zf (private by default — share it from the page's Share menu before sending the link to anyone else), or the `.pptx` in [`doc/presentation/`](./doc/presentation).

 ## Roadmap

-Done: ingestion, hybrid retrieval, the 5-agent crew, FastAPI + OpenWebUI wiring, Phoenix tracing, guardrails, hash-chain audit log, a first RAGAs pass.
-What's left:
+Done: ingestion, hybrid retrieval, the 5-agent crew, FastAPI + OpenWebUI wiring, Phoenix tracing, guardrails, human-in-the-loop, agent- and model-level fallback/recovery, the hash-chain audit log, a unified AI control plane, a first RAGAs pass, and the full `/doc` write-up (ADRs, architecture, security, deployment, cloud reference, production-readiness gap) plus the deck.
+What's left — genuinely not built, scoped rather than guessed at:

 1. Expand the golden + adversarial eval sets (currently 4 questions on 1 document)
-2. Fallback/recovery agent chain (§18) — right now a failed evidence check ends in abstention, not a query-reformulation retry via a dedicated recovery agent
-3. Human-in-the-loop risk-based escalation (§17)
-4. Unify config into one AI-control-plane loader (§21) — `agent_policy.yaml` and `.env` both exist but aren't merged into a single source of truth yet
+2. API authentication + rate limiting (no threat model at single-local-user scale needs them yet — see `doc/09-security-design.md`)
+3. GitHub Actions CI (lint/test/eval-gate)
-5. Fix the OpenWebUI title-generation double-cost issue
+4. Fix the OpenWebUI title-generation double-cost issue
-6. `/doc` write-up (architecture, ADRs, security/threat model, production-readiness gap), diagrams, presentation deck, OpenAPI export
-7. GitHub Actions CI (lint/test/eval-gate — not yet added)
+5. Re-add the second corpus PDF with Docling OCR disabled (it's born-digital, not scanned)
+6. Chaos-test the model-level fallback against an actually-unavailable Ollama instance (the code path is implemented and reviewed, not yet exercised against a real outage)